turingschool/curriculum/source/projects/headcount/iteration_3.markdown

 * Above the statewide average in number of students qualifying for free and reduced price lunch
 * Above the statewide average percentage of school-aged children in poverty
 * Above the statewide average high school graduation rate

-Additionally, let's use a dedicated "Result Set" object that aggregates and provides an interface into these results.

 ```ruby
 rs = ha.high_poverty_and_high_school_graduation